sajeetharan/azconf2023/README.md

-# IPL Players App With Data API Builder
+# World Cup 2023 App With Data API Builder

 A sample JAMstack application of Static Web Apps with Database Connections backed by Data API Builder for an Angular Application with Azure Cosmos DB (NOSQL API) as a database